tyleryouk/00os-origin/1000xdev/documentation/front-end/testing-logging.md

 ## Logging

 ### Logger Implementation
-- Use a centralized logger service for consistent logging.
+- Use a centralized logger service for consistent logging
-- Log levels: ERROR, WARN, INFO, DEBUG.
+- Log levels: ERROR, WARN, INFO, DEBUG
-- In production, send logs to the server using Beacon API or fetch.
+- In production, send logs to the server using Beacon API or fetch

 ### Usage Example
 ```typescript